Law enforcement in Pakistan: Territories

+Pakistan's capital has its own Islamabad Police and subordinates units such as Islamabad Traffic Police (ITP).
 The Azad Kashmir Police operates in the semi-autonomous Azad Kashmir.
 The Gilgit-Baltistan Police operates in the semi-autonomous Gilgit-Baltistan region.

+Federal

-Police Service of Pakistan
+Police Service of Pakistan (PSP)

 The Police Service of Pakistan (PSP) replaced the Indian Imperial Police in 1948, a year after Pakistan became independent from the British Raj.
 The service commands and provides leadership to federal, provincial, and territorial police forces.
 Its officers are assigned to different districts, provinces and stations across Pakistan.
-Most of the country's highest profile law enforcement positions are staffed by members of the PSP, including Inspector Generals of provinces, the Director Generals of the Intelligence Bureau and Federal Investigation Agency, and superintendents of the Frontier Constabulary & National Highways and Motorway Police.
+Many of the country's highest-profile law enforcement posts are held by PSP officers, including Inspectors General of provinces, Director Generals of the Intelligence Bureau and Federal Investigation Agency, and superintendents of the Federal Constabulary and National Highways and Motorway Police.
 Officers are recruited through an extremely competitive examination held once a year by the Federal Public Service Commission.
 Those selected then must undergo a six month training programme known as CTP at the Civil Services Academy (CSA) in Lahore, and a further 18 months of specialised training occurs at the National Police Academy Islamabad.

 Primarily operated through the four provincial governments and the Islamabad Capital Territory, each police service has a jurisdiction extending only within the relevant province or territory.

 The law enforcement agencies are also involved in providing first response to emergencies and other threats to public safety as well as protecting the infrastructure and maintaining order in the country.
 Apart from investigating crime scenes, criminal acts, suspected unlawful activities, and detention of suspected criminals pending judicial action, the law enforcement agencies (primarily police) also perform duties that include the service and enforcement of warrants, writs, and other orders of the courts.